 - Practice Reasoning website - examples of aptitude tests

-- Listen carefully to instructions, but don't be afraid to ask questions if you are not clear about what you have to do.
+- Listen carefully to instructions, but don't be afraid to ask questions if you don’t understand what you need to do.

-- Try to concentrate on each question in turn, but don't waste time on difficult questions if you get stuck; it is better to move on and come back to them at the end if you have the time.
+- Try to concentrate on each question, but don't waste time on difficult questions if you get stuck.
+It’s better to move on and come back to them at the end if you have time.

-Remember, these tests are only one aspect of the selection procedure.
-The person who performs best in tests may not be the most suitable candidate for the job!
+Remember, these tests are only one part of the recruitment process.
+The person who performs best in tests may not be the most suitable candidate for the job.

 Try to relax beforehand.
-Unless you know for certain that a particular kind of test will be given, don't go to extremes trying to predict and prepare for tests that you may never be required to do!
+Unless you know that a particular test will be given, don't try to predict and prepare for tests that you may not need to do.

 Find out more

 Updated 25 Jan 2019